burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 ---

-During the Eid Al Fitr holidays, I created the document **Technical Note.
-Exploring Python3 Language from a Computing Perspective**, available in GitHub as documents in Markdown and in Pdf formats:
+During the Eid Al Fitr holidays, I created the document:

+**Technical Note.
+Exploring Python3 Language from a Computing Perspective**

+It is available in GitHub as documents in Markdown and in Pdf formats:

 [https://github.com/burlachenkok/exploring-python3](https://github.com/burlachenkok/exploring-python3).

-There are several reasons for using the [Python](https://www.python.org/) language in addition to the fact this popular according to [TIOBE-Index](https://www.tiobe.com/tiobe-index/):
+There are several reasons for using the [Python](https://www.python.org/) language in addition to the fact this is popular according to [TIOBE-Index](https://www.tiobe.com/tiobe-index/):

 1. [Python](https://www.python.org/) is often the language of choice for prototyping in academic courses.
 So, if your lifestyle involves continuous education, you will encounter Python.